rcdosado/poorman-sms-blaster/README.md

-# Poorman-sms-blaster
+# Poorman SMS Blaster
-SMS text blaster to all people from your CSV file
+Asynchronously send SMS to people from your CSV file, *lazingly Fast and Dirt cheap way to text lots of people!

 ## Requirements
 You need to have an Android phone with credits (of course), termux, python 3.x